BrianHicks/spacemin/README.md

 - [ ] snippets (but just the auto-inserted ones...
 I never really use the fill-in-the-blanks ones)
 - [ ] flycheck
 - [ ] maybe a shell?
 I don't often use a shell but maybe if I could get zsh in there nicely...
+- [ ] use spaces by default, or load editorconfig, or some other solution.

 ### Performance